 Get the recipe from Love and Olive Oil.

-If you haven't paired grains with watermelon before, this is sure to be your new favorite summer dish.
+If you haven't paired grains with watermelon before, this summer dish is about to change your life.
 All you'll need to whip this up is quinoa (the only grain that's a complete source of protein), watermelon, honey, feta, basil, lime juice, and a few simple seasonings.
 The simple yet bold flavors are sure to please kids and adults alike.
-Serve it with BBQ chicken and veggies for a complete crowd-pleasing family meal.
+Serve it with BBQ chicken and veggies for a crowd-pleasing family meal.

 Get the recipe from How Sweet Eats.